 Cape Cod and the Islands

 For a timeless summer in New England experience, you can not beat time spent on Cape Cod and the Islands.
-The weather is near perfect in July and August with daytime temperatures in the high 70’s and low 80’s.
+A bucket list place in Massachusetts for many people, the weather is near perfect in July and August with daytime temperatures in the high 70’s and low 80’s.

 The towns of Cape Cod are all different from artistic Provincetown to preppy Chatham.
 The Kennedy family compound is in the biggest town, Hyannis.
 The Cape Cod National Sea Shore covers 40 acres of beaches and ponds.
 Try the Cape Cod Rail Trail or the Shining Sea bike path for a fabulous biking experience.
 Go seal watching off the coast of Chatham at Monomoy Island.
 Keep in mind though along with the seals come sharks who spot seal dining opportunities.